Cosmian/cloudproof_js/tests/wasm_lib/findex/README.md

 Takes as arguments:
 - K: key of 32 bytes - known by authorized users and Directory Authority
-- K*: key of 32 bytes - known by Directory Authority
 - Words: words to search
 - 2 callbacks:
     - fetch (uid, value) from Index Entry Table for specific uids